evalDev/ud-fullstack/README.md

 This is my attempt at the [FullStak Nanodegree](://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004#)

-I did have a cheeky little look at the projects during the 7 day trial but the project descriptions should on Udacity should be enough to mockup your own related projects
+I did have a cheeky little look at the projects during the 7 day trial but the project descriptions on Udacity should be enough to mockup your own related projects

 ## Free Course Syllabus